MelonKony/webdev/content/utopia/vekllei/society/mail.md

 <h6 span class="sitetag">Article</h6>

 ![img](/images/mailtrain.jpg)
+{{< hint caption >}}
+A Series 225 EMU RM train used as a rail post office in rural Vekllei | *[Racing the Post Office to the Station](/posts/2021-02-05-mailtrain/)*
+{{</hint>}}

 {{< hint orange >}}
-🔔 This article is about [**Vekllei**](/utopia/vekllei) society
+߷ This article is about [**Vekllei**](/utopia/vekllei) society
 {{< /hint >}}

-## 1. Overview
+## Overview

 {{< hint panel >}}
-**The Royal Mail of Vekllei** is perhaps the country's most visible organisation overseas.
+***The Royal Mail of Vekllei*** *is perhaps the country's most visible organisation overseas.
 For many foreigners, Royal Mail aircraft may be the closest they ever come to seeing for themselves the mysterious Atlantic country.
-For Vekllei residents, the ancient organisation is a living relic of the country's ancient history, and an ongoing testament to the longevity of their people.
+For Vekllei residents, the ancient organisation is a living relic of the country's ancient history, and an ongoing testament to the longevity of their people.*
 {{< /hint >}}

 <span class="fc">T</span>